 Often, but not always, I find them in mixed flocks with black-capped chickadees.

-One of the reasons I have only gotten one photo of this bird is because they are always on the move.
+One of the reasons I have only gotten one photo of this bird is that they are always on the move.
 While they might stay in the same general area, they are always going from tree to tree.
 They will often briefly hover in place to catch insects and then they’re off again.
 They also tend to stay higher in the trees, which is not the best angle for the camera.